terry-longmacch/RoamWebsite/AdminGuide/GettingStarted.md

 ---
-icon: tools
+icon: rocket
-order: 8
+order: 100
 ---

-# Project Admin
+# Getting Started

-The recommended way to create Roam projects is to use the Conig Manager.
-The config manager will allow you to create and manage new projects and forms.
+The recommended way to create Roam projects is to use the Config Manager.
+The Config Manager will allow you to create and manage new projects and forms.

-Open the Roam Config Manager using `Roam Config Manager.exe`
+Open the Config Manager using `Config Manager` from the Windows Start Menu.

-The tree view on the left side will list the available projects that Roam has found.
-The Roam tree item will display the Roam Config Manager main page with information about Roam itself and how to get started.
+The tree view on the left side will list the available projects that Config Manager has found.
+The Roam tree item will display the Config Manager main page with information about Roam itself and how to get started.

 ![logo](../images/config_home.png)